Eobard Thawne: The Flash: Rebirth

 In 2009, Thawne was re-imagined as a major villain in the DC Universe by writer Geoff Johns in The Flash: Rebirth.
 His resurrection is foreshadowed to occur in a near-future event.
 It is later revealed that Thawne's recreation of the accident behind Barry's powers made Thawne able to lure Barry out of the Speed Force during Final Crisis and temporarily turn his nemesis into the Black Flash.

 When Thawne reappears, he murders the revived Johnny Quick, before proceeding to trap Barry and the revived Max Mercury inside the negative Speed Force.
-Thawne then attempts to kill Wally's children through their Speed Force connection in front of Linda Park-West, only to be stopped by Jay Garrick and Bart Allen.
-Thawne defeats Jay and prepares to kill Bart, but Barry, Max, Wally, Jesse Quick and Impulse arrive to prevent the villain from doing so.
+Thawne then attempts to kill Wally's children through their Speed Force connection in front of Linda Park, only to be stopped by Jay Garrick and Bart Allen.
+Thawne defeats Jay and prepares to kill Bart, but Barry, Max, Wally, and Jesse Quick arrive and stop him.
 In the ensuing fight, Thawne reveals that he is responsible for every tragedy that has occurred in Barry's life, including Nora Allen's death.
 Thawne then decides to destroy everything Barry holds dear by killing Iris before the two even meet.

 As Barry chases after Thawne, Wally joins Barry in the time barrier.
 The two Flashes reach Thawne and in doing so, they become the lightning bolt that turns Barry into a speedster as they are able to stop Thawne from killing Iris.
 The two Flashes push Thawne back through time, showing his past and future while the two return to the present, where the Justice League, the Justice Society, and the Outsiders have built a device originally intended to disconnect Barry from the Speed Force as the Black Flash.
 Barry tosses Thawne in and Jay activates the device, severing his connection to the negative Speed Force.
 As the Flashes tie him up to stop him from running, Iris discovers Thawne's weapon back in the past, which Iris keeps.

 In the present, he is imprisoned in Iron Heights Penitentiary.
 Hunter Zolomon speaks to him, saying they can help each other be better.
 In Gorilla City, one of the apes warns that he has done something horrible to their jungles, but just what he has done is something even they do not know.